OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 ### Unsorted Data with Missing Values
 <a name="xlSortedDataMissingValues"> </a>

 If you have to use exact match lookup on unsorted data, and you cannot be sure whether the lookup value exists, you often have to handle the #N/A that is returned if no match is found.
-In Excel 2007, you can use the **IFERROR** function, which is both simple and fast.
+Beginning with Excel 2007, you can use the **IFERROR** function, which is both simple and fast.